rulerdo/vmanage_image_uploader/README.md

 # vmanage_image_uploader

-Script used to automate the process of uploading sdwan devices images to vManage for the software upgrade process
+Script used to automate the process of uploading Software Images to vManage Sofware Repository

 ## Install instructions